gabrielleberrada/mdn-crn-sensitivities/README.md

 This repository contains the Python implementation of the article "Efficient Fisher Information Computation and Policy Search for Sampled Stochastic Chemical Reaction Networks using Deep Learning.

-An extensive documentation can be found at [].

 All examples of Chemical Reaction Networks can be found in the corresponding folder _CRN\_[name]_.